4d/docs/docs/Notes/updates.md

 #### Behavior changes

 - The plug-ins *4D Internet Commands* and *4D for OCI* are no longer included in 4D installers.
 To get these plug-ins, you need to connect to the [**4D Product Download portal**](https://product-download.4d.com/).
+- Changes made in the Structure editor regarding graphical appearance of tables and fields (color, position, order...) are now saved in a separate file named `catalog_editor.json` stored in the project's [`Sources`](../Project/architecture.md#sources) folder.

 ## 4D 20 R4

 Read [**What’s new in 4D 20 R4**](https://blog.4d.com/en-whats-new-in-4d-v20-R4/), the blog post that lists all new features and enhancements in 4D 20 R4.

 #### Highlights